deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/CONFIGURATION.md

 Due to the [nature](https://github.com/kubernetes-csi/external-resizer/issues/44) of volume-resizer, CSI, and Yandex.Cloud API, you have to do the following after increasing the PVC size:

-1. On the node where the Pod is located, run the `kubectl cordon <node_name>` command;
+1. On the node where the Pod is located, run the `kubectl cordon <node_name>` command.
-2. Delete the Pod;
+2. Delete the Pod.
 3. Make sure that the resize was successful.
-The PVC object *must not have* the `Resizing` state;
+The PVC object *must not have* the `Resizing` state.
   > The `FileSystemResizePending` state is OK.
 4. On the node where the Pod is located, run the `kubectl uncordon <node_name>` command.